Codeglee/codeglee.github.io/_posts/2022-03-24-an-automation-approach-pt3.markdown

 Why is this?
 I mentioned this in a previous post, we're suffering from _test pollution_.

-You see, the issue is that *if* you used the `UserDefaults`-backed `SettingStore` the *last* test ends up setting `showOnboarding` to `false` and as a result, all the other tests no longer show onboarding so our tests fail.
+You see, the issue is that *if* you used the `UserDefaults`-backed `SettingStore` the *last* test ends up setting `showOnboarding` to `false` and as a result, when they access `UserDefaults` they're told not to show onboarding, instead we jump to the `content screen` so our tests fail.

 #### This is a big problem, right?
 It absolutely is, and it applies to all persisted shared resources not just `UserDefaults`.

-### What do we do about it?
-We roll our sleeves up and take a look at part 4 of this series where we address test pollution head-on.

-#### What did we cover?
+#### So what did we cover?
 1. We added a staged onboarding process
 2. We added UI tests for our onboarding screens, we tested both the _titles_ and _buttons_ were as expected both by default and after interaction
 3. We realised we have a core testing problem to solve

+### What do we do next?
+We roll our sleeves up and take a look at part 4 of this series where we address _test pollution_ head-on.

 I hope this post was informative, feel free to send me your thoughts via Twitter.